Jottinha/2FA-Email-Authentication/README.md

 - [x] Config swagger in back-end.
 - [x] Create encryption to save passwords in dataBase.
 - [x] Create methods to send an e-mail authentication to the user.

+### Bugs
+- [ ] When authetication page refresh, a new code is sent to the email user.

 ## Technologies Used